Quick Answer

 A 2024 report from Greenhouse found that job seekers are now applying to an average of 46 jobs before receiving an offer.
 One major contributor to this application fatigue is the sheer number of recycled and reposted listings appearing in search results.

-When 20-30% of your search results are reposts or ghost jobs, the time waste adds up quickly.
+Based on HideJobs Deep Scanner data, 20-30% of LinkedIn job search results are reposts—listings employers have manually refreshed rather than new opportunities.
 If you're actively searching and spending 10-15 hours per week reviewing positions, that means 2-4 hours weekly are going toward listings you've already evaluated.
-Over a typical 12-week job search, that's 24-48 hours—more than a full work week—spent on duplicate evaluation.
+Over a typical 12-week job search, that's 24-48 hours—more than a full work week—spent re-evaluating reposted jobs.

 - Missed opportunities.
 Reposted jobs don't just waste time—they push newer opportunities further down in your results.
 If you focus on the first 20-30 listings, fresh jobs appearing below recycled posts may never get your attention.